Askedio/Laravel5-API-Controller/README.md

 # Usage
 * Laravels Resource Routes are being used.
 * Access the route like you've defined, ie: /api/admin/user/.
-* Perform RESTful acts on the Resource Controller

 ##### POST [/]
 * accepts: 'fillable' data in your Model.